 Send funds

-To make a payment from AUD to another currency you need to execute the createPayment mutation as below.
+To make a payment from AUD to a different currency, you need to execute the createPayment mutation as below.

 Note that you must have enough AUD balance to make an outbound AUD payment.